mesosphere/dcos-vagrant-box/README.md

 # DCOS Vagrant Box

-This base OS image exists to speed up the process of installing DCOS on Vagrant managed VirtualBox VMs.
+Vagrant box builder for [dcos-vagrant](https://github.com/mesosphere/dcos-vagrant) using [Packer](https://www.packer.io/).

-The DCOS Vagrant Box **does not include DCOS**, just it's dependencies.
+The box produced by this builder **does not include DCOS**, just it's dependencies.

+Pre-provisioning this box front-loads internet access requirements, flakiness, and slowness resulting from third party package managemers and installers.
+This makes DCOS installation faster and more reliable at the cost of potentially having slightly outdated dependencies.

 ## Contents